Around 5,600 women aged under 45 are diagnosed with breast cancer every year, and their needs are not being met, particularly fertility issues.

-Sharing our Standards of care for younger women with breast cancer with your local CCG is quick and easy to do.
+Sharing our Standards of Care for younger women with breast cancer with your local Clinical Commissioning Group (CCG) is quick and easy to do.

-Simply fill in your details and add a personal message explaining to your CCG why you think it’s important that they adopt Breast Cancer Care’s Standards of care for younger women.
+CCGs need to know about these issues as they’re in charge of providing and funding many fertility and cancer services.
+Simply fill in your details and add a personal message explaining to your CCG why you think it’s important that they adopt Breast Cancer Care’s Standards of Care for younger women.

-You can read more about our standards of care for younger women in our free booklet, Care and support for younger women with breast cancer (BCC303)
+You can read more about our standards of care for younger women in our free booklet, Care and support for younger women with breast cancer.